EmeraldVoid/Pokemon-Re-Battle-2/README.md

     - If a pokemon faints, it is removed from your party **permaentaly**.
     - You may only catch the **first pokemon of a route** (*not applicable*)
     - When all of your pokemon faint, the run is over and you are taken back to the main menu and start over.
+- **All 9 Generations of Pokemon, moves, and items**!
+- Custom scripts & plugins created by the community
+-

 <br>